IMFTool/IMFTool/README.md

 #### Create a conan host profile

 Conan can automatically detect the installed compiler and create a so called [host profile](https://docs.conan.io/2/reference/config_files/profiles.html).
-This host profile contains os and compiler specific settings:
+This host profile is called `default` and contains os and compiler specific settings:

 > [!NOTE]
 > A warning message will show up if no compiler could be detected.
 For Windows this is fine if we use the provided MinGW host profile later during the build process.

 ```bash
 conan profile detect
 ```

+> [!NOTE] If you use MSVC make sure that the host profile contains `compiler.cppstd=17`.
+You can find the file path of the host profile by running `conan profile path default`.

 *Recommendation:* You can add CMake as a tool dependency to your host profile.
 This will automatically download CMake during the build process and you will not have to install CMake yourself: